Harxis/Harxis.github.io/_pages/about.md

 # 🔥 New
 <span class='anchor' id='-news'></span>
+* 2024-08: A paper was accepted by IEEE Transactions on Information Forensics and Security (TIFS).
 * 2024-05: A paper was accepted by Information Fusion.
 * 2022-03: A paper was accepted by ICME 2022.